john-science/StupidZip/README.md

 This tool should work for any POSIX-style commandline.

-The first version of this tool will is a single Python script for reference.
+The first version of this tool will be a single Python script, for reference.
 For maximum user support, this script will run correctly under all Python v2.x and v3.x environments.
-All future versions of this tool must conform to the behaivor in this script: the compression utiltity support, the commandline options, and the error handling.

 More versions of this tool will be added to this repository in other languages.
 As this is a personal time-saving tool, users will benefit from having a hackable version in their language of choice.
+All versions of this tool must conform to the behaivor in the original Python script: compression utiltity support, commandline options, and error handling.